• Skip to primary navigation

 • The Beef: For the beef, I used top sirloin, but could have also used beef chuck or round steak.

-• The Holy Trinity: The Holy Trinity consists of onions, celery, bell pepper and garlic.
+• The Holy Trinity: The Holy Trinity consists of onions, celery, and bell pepper.
+I also added garlic for flavoring.

 • The Seasonings: Lots of seasonings go into this recipe including Creole seasoning, Kosher salt, dried thyme, black pepper, and cayenne pepper.

-• The Liquids: I used red wine, beef broth, canned petit diced tomatoes and Worcestershire for the liquid part of this recipe.
+• The Liquids: I used red wine, beef broth, canned petite diced tomatoes, and Worcestershire for the liquid part of this recipe.

-• The Rest of the Ingredients: I used all-purpose flour to coat the beef and as a thickener and vegetable oil for browning the beef.
+• The Rest of the Ingredients: I used all-purpose flour to coat the beef and as a thickener, and vegetable oil to brown the beef.

 1. I started by combining the Creole seasoning and flour in a Ziploc bag.
 Then, I added the beef and gave the bag a good shake to coat beef in the flour mixture.